awsdocs/amazon-s3-developer-guide/doc_source/policy-eval-walkthrough-download-awscli.md

    ```

 1. Verify the setup\.
-   + Execute the `Get-Command` to retrieve a list of available commands you can use for Amazon S3 operations\.
+   + Run the `Get-Command` to retrieve a list of available commands you can use for Amazon S3 operations\.

      ```
      Get-Command -module awspowershell -noun s3* -StoredCredentials string
      ```
-   + Execute the `Get-S3Object` command to retrieve a list of objects in a bucket\.
+   + Run the `Get-S3Object` command to retrieve a list of objects in a bucket\.

      ```
      Get-S3Object -BucketName bucketname -StoredCredentials string